- What is Placenta Accreta Spectrum?

 Usually there may be no signs or symptoms of placenta accreta.
 Some women may present with bleeding.

 Placenta accreta spectrum is diagnosed on ultrasound.
 Diagnosis during pregnancy is important as it this allows the appropriate management and treatment plan to be put in place.
 Usually a number of ultrasounds are performed throughout the pregnancy to look closely at the placenta as the pregnancy progresses.
 While it is possible to diagnose the condition at any stage during pregnancy, usually the first signs are not seen until the 20 – 22 week anatomy ultrasound.
+In many cases the ultrasound features may not become apparent until later in pregnancy between 28 and 34 weeks.

 - How is placenta Accreta Managed?